RebelToolbox/RebelDocumentation/tutorials/physics/physics_introduction.rst

 - :ref:`RigidBody2D <class_RigidBody2D>`
     This is the node that implements simulated 2D physics.
-You do not control a ``RigidBody2D`` directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement. :ref:`Read more about using rigid bodies. <doc_rigid_body>`
+You do not control a ``RigidBody2D`` directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement. :doc:`Read more about using rigid bodies. </tutorials/physics/rigid_body>`

 - :ref:`KinematicBody2D <class_KinematicBody2D>`
     A body that provides collision detection, but no physics.
 All movement and